canjs/canjs/view/doc/view.md

 To convert that rendered string into a live documentFragment, use [can.view.frag].

-To render a [can.EJS] sub-template within another template, use render like:
+To render a [can.ejs] sub-template within another template, use render like:

     <% $.each(recipes, function(i, recipe){ %>
       <li><%== can.view.render("/templates/recipe.ejs",{